Part One: Learn Better Count Chinese Numbers 1 to 10000

 On the other side, the uppercase/traditional Chinese numbers, are widely used in banks and financial systems when filling the amount, with the main purpose of preventing the financial numbers from modifications.

 Key 02.
-Ten Chinese Characters Help Count Chinese Numbers From Digit 0 to 9
+Ten Characters Help Count Chinese Digits 0 to 9

 通常，在中国，人们用十个汉字表示数字 0 ～ 9，可理解为“中国数字汉字”，并在中文书写中分别书写为繁体和简体两种汉字形态。